Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 You can cancel at any time

-How many naps your toddler needs, for how long and when to stop will depend on how much they sleep at night.
+How many naps your toddler needs, for how long and when to stop will all very much depend on your toddler and how much they sleep at night.

 All little ones are unique, so remember that it all very much depends on your toddler.
 Some will stop napping very happily on the first day, others will need the change to happen more gradually.